MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ## DESCRIPTION

-The `Get-Command` cmdlet gets all commands that are installed on the computer, including cmdlets, aliases, functions, filters, scripts, and applications.
+The `Get-Command` cmdlet gets all commands that are installed on the computer, including cmdlets,
-`Get-Command` gets the commands from PowerShell modules and snap-ins and commands that were imported from other sessions.
+aliases, functions, filters, scripts, and applications. `Get-Command` gets the commands from
+PowerShell modules and commands that were imported from other sessions.
+To get only commands that
-To get only commands that have been imported into the current session, use the **ListImported** parameter.
+have been imported into the current session, use the **ListImported** parameter.

-Without parameters, `Get-Command` gets all of the cmdlets, functions, and aliases installed on the computer.
+Without parameters, `Get-Command` gets all of the cmdlets, functions, and aliases installed on the
-`Get-Command *` gets all types of commands, including all of the non-PowerShell files in the Path environment variable (`$env:Path`), which it lists in the Application command type.
+computer. `Get-Command *` gets all types of commands, including all of the non-PowerShell files in
+the Path environment variable (`$env:Path`), which it lists in the Application command type.

-`Get-Command` that uses the exact name of the command, without wildcard characters, automatically imports the module that contains the command so that you can use the command immediately.
+`Get-Command` that uses the exact name of the command, without wildcard characters, automatically
+imports the module that contains the command so that you can use the command immediately.
+To enable,
-To enable, disable, and configure automatic importing of modules, use the `$PSModuleAutoLoadingPreference` preference variable.
+disable, and configure automatic importing of modules, use the `$PSModuleAutoLoadingPreference`
+preference variable.
 For more information, see [about_Preference_Variables](About/about_Preference_Variables.md).

-`Get-Command` gets its data directly from the command code, unlike `Get-Help`, which gets its information from help topics.
+`Get-Command` gets its data directly from the command code, unlike `Get-Help`, which gets its
+information from help topics.

 ## EXAMPLES